Quench dynamics in lattices above one dimension: the free fermionic case

 \section{Conclusions}

-In this paper we studied the spreading of entanglement in a free fermionic system defined on a lattice of dimension $d\geq 1$ by generalising the quasiparticle picture of Calabrese and Cardy~\cite{quasi2005}.
-In particular, we have shown that if the initial state has a fixed number of particles, and is invariant under no less than $\nu_j$ discrete lattice shifts in the direction $j=1,\ldots, d$, the quench produces a multiplet of $\nu_1 \cdots \nu_d$ correlated quasiparticles.
+In this paper, we studied the spreading of entanglement in a free fermionic system defined on a lattice of dimension $d\geq 1$ by generalising the quasiparticle picture of Calabrese and Cardy~\cite{quasi2005}.
+In particular, we showed that if the initial state has a fixed number of particles, and is invariant under no less than $\nu_j$ discrete lattice shifts in the direction $j=1,\ldots, d$, the quench produces a multiplet of $\nu_1 \cdots \nu_d$ correlated quasiparticles.
 This means that only settings that are effectively one-dimensional can produce pairs: in all non-degenerate cases one has to consider larger multiplets.

-Characterising the spreading of entanglement by generic multiplets of quasiparticles we derived a general integral formula, Eq.~\eqref{eq:SAQP}, for the evolution of the entanglement entropy.
-Then, we have studied its explicit predictions for $d=1,2$.
-In particular, we have introduced an efficient Monte Carlo scheme to study the entanglement of \emph{arbitrary} connected regions in $d=2$.
+Characterising the spreading of entanglement by generic multiplets of quasiparticles, we derived a general integral formula, Eq.~\eqref{eq:SAQP}, for the evolution of the entanglement entropy.
+Then, we studied its explicit predictions for $d=1,2$ in the case of a square lattice.
+In particular, we introduced an efficient Monte Carlo scheme for $d \geq 1$ to study the entanglement of \emph{arbitrary} connected regions in $d=2$.

-First we showed that exact diagonalisation results recover the generalised quasiparticle description in the limit of large subsystems and times, i.e., when the quasiparticle picture is expected to apply.
+First, we showed that exact diagonalisation results recover the generalised quasiparticle description in the limit of large subsystems and times, i.e., when the quasiparticle picture is expected to apply.
 Then, we studied how the entanglement dynamics depends on shape and orientation of the subsystem with respect to the underlying lattice.
-We observed that for subsystems with cyclic symmetry group of order larger than three, the dependence on the orientation is negligible.
+We observed that, for subsystems with cyclic symmetry group of order larger than three, the dependence on the orientation is negligible.
 Moreover, we showed that irregular regions show a multi-slope entanglement growth.
 Interestingly, our results also provided simple examples showing that specifying the expectation values of all conserved charges is not enough to fully determine the entanglement dynamics, even at leading order.
 Namely, we found examples of two different initial states with the same expectation values for all local conserved charges that generate different entanglement dynamics.